 There is a pressing need for productivity growth in low-income countries as it provides the only sustainable pathway out of poverty.
-While a number of countries have experienced high growth rates over the past few decades, allowing them to catch up, productivity remains low for most developing countries, particularly in sub-Saharan Africa and South Asia.
+While a number of countries have experienced high growth rates over the past few decades, allowing them to catch up, productivity remains low for most low- and middle-income countries, particularly in sub-Saharan Africa and South Asia.
 Understanding what holds firms back is a necessary step to making progress and guiding effective policies to support productivity growth.
-In this paper, we have discussed the existing evidence on the distortions that curb productivity growth at different levels, from individual firms to an economy's integration in global markets.
+In this review, we have discussed the existing evidence on the distortions that curb productivity growth at different levels, from individual firms to an economy's integration in global markets.

 We end this paper by highlighting broad areas for future research that run through the sections presented above.
-The first is the need to deepen our understanding of how markets function and the consequences that has for firms.
+The first is the need to deepen our understanding of how markets function and the consequences for firms.
 The focus on markets must be broader than firm-to-consumer relationships; firm-to-firm relationships and value chains are also central.
 Well-functioning markets provide high-powered incentives for both existing firms and potential entrants, facilitating a robust Schumpeterian selection process that allows dynamic entrants to induce innovation and slower-moving incumbents to exit.
-Understanding the selection into entrepreneurship and the dynamics of firm growth are also important aspects of how markets function.
+While inefficient firms in low- and middle-income countries survive for longer, the difference between the stringency of the selection channel in low- and high-income countries may only contribute to differences in aggregate productivity but not differences in long-run development (Majerovitz, 2023).
+Therefore, research should cover the selection into entrepreneurship and the dynamics of firm growth, as they remain important aspects of how markets function.

 The second general theme that emerges is the need to measure the size of externalities and market failures and identify where-in which sectors and for which firms-they are most important.
-Externalities and market failures come in various forms, from standard production externalities and agglomeration effects to contractual frictions and external learning through business relationships.
+Externalities and market failures come in various forms, from standard production externalities, environmental externalities, and agglomeration effects to contractual frictions and external learning through business relationships.
 We believe this is a first-order issue for policy design, as any government intervention whose intent goes beyond redistribution must draw its legitimacy principally from the existence of market failures and externalities.

-The final cross-cutting issue is the need to evaluate the effectiveness and cost efficiency of various policies that aim to increase productivity.
-A given distortion can in general be addressed through a variety of potential interventions, yet little is known about which will have significant impact and which are cost efficient.
+The third cross-cutting issue is the need to evaluate the effectiveness and cost efficiency of various policies that aim to increase productivity, particularly those that counteract negative productivity impacts from climate change or speed up the green transformation A given distortion can, in general, be addressed through a variety of potential interventions, yet little is known about which will have a significant impact and which are cost-efficient.